Prattsburgh Budget Explainer

 U.S. History & Government3181%16%

 The bright spot — Franklin Academy.
 Prattsburgh participates in SUNY Corning Community College's Accelerated College Education (ACE) program through Franklin Academy.
 The class of 2026 will graduate with 467 college credits earned via the partnership — meaningful tuition value for college-bound students.
 The district does not offer AP or IB coursework; ACE dual enrollment is the district's flagship academic enrichment.
+Funding note for 2026-27: Beginning next school year, ACE credits move to a 75% BOCES aid / 25% family contribution model, meaning a three-credit class will cost participating families approximately $61 (about $81 per credit).
+The program continues; the cost structure going forward is different.

 A note on what's behind the strong outcomes.
 The results above reflect the work of Prattsburgh's current teaching staff.
 The 2026-27 budget reduces the Teaching account by about $150K — not because of strategic program changes, but because teachers who have departed in recent years have not been replaced.
 Within that $150K reduction, the largest single line is grades 7-12 teaching, which drops about $204K from $879K to $675K (account 2110-130).
 The district has not publicly indicated when or whether those positions will be filled.
 Maintaining strong Regents performance and graduation rates over multiple years requires investment in teachers as much as in students.
 Whether the current staffing trajectory is consistent with the academic outcomes the district celebrates is a question worth watching.